 - Remove giblets and neck from turkey.

-- Immerse turkey in the cool (never warm or hot) brine and refrigerate for at least eight hours but no longer than 24 hours.
+- How long to brine a turkey: Immerse turkey in the cool (never warm or hot) brine and refrigerate for at least eight hours but no longer than 24 hours.

 The Right Container